Part 17: Design Trajectories with Astrogator

 3. Click the Engine Model ellipsis () in the Propulsion Type panel.

-4. Select Test Engine () in the Select Component dialog box.
+4. Select Test Engine () when the Select Component dialog box opens.

 Selecting the control parameter

-A Target Sequence's differential corrector profile uses a differential correction algorithm to achieve a goal value or set of values.
+The actions that the Target Sequence takes are determined by the profiles that are defined for it.
+A Search profile defines goals and changes variables to achieve them.
+A differential corrector search profile uses a differential correction algorithm to achieve a goal value or set of values.
 The values that the profile targets are called independent variables.
 The values that define the goal of the profile are called dependent variables.
-When the target sequence runs, it will change the values of the independent variables to achieve the goal.
+When the Target Sequence runs, it will change the values of the independent variables to achieve the goal.
 You can use any element of a nested MCS segment or linked component as an independent variable.
-Select the Maneuver segment's Delta-V Magnitude as the independent variable.
+Select the Maneuver segment's Delta-V Magnitude as the independent variable for the Target Sequence.

 1. Select the Attitude tab.